Glottris/-expo_youTube_tutorial/README.md

 # React-Native Expo you_tube_tutorial
 ## Overview
-This tutorial will go thru step by step how to make a video app that browse YouTube, using react-native, react-native extensions: React Navigation and YouTube API.v3
-Insert Image here!
+This tutorial will go thru step by step how to make a video app that browse YouTube, using Expo Insert Image here!

 ## Prerequisites